 With all the mounting options, the two-point sling design is the most flexible in terms of attachment locations.
 The exact placement is a personal choice and is worth some experimentation to find the variation that offers you the most flexibility.

-Blue Force Gear and Viking Tactics both offer quick-adjustable versions of the two-point sling with each company producing a slightly different design.
+There are manufacturers that offer quick-adjustable versions of the two-point sling with each company producing a slightly different design.
 The benefit is that if a weapon is shared, such as in a patrol situation, the sling is quick and easy to adjust; it can be lengthened quickly to aid in shoulder transitions.
 If there is a need for aggressive movement that requires two hands, such as scaling a fence, the sling can be instantly tightened to the body for the task, and then returned to normal length for use.
 Neither design allows excess material to flap around or get tangled.

 This design gained popularity a few years ago.
 The sling connects to the rifle at two points, with webbing running along the side of the gun, and a third attachment point connecting to one end of the body strap.
 Rather than have the sling attached at the two furthest points of the rifle, the intent of the 3-point sling is to shorten the distance between the body strap points.
 The shorter distance keeps the rifle closer to the body and makes it easier to control when slung.